petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 like tying off as you climb a mountain, since the outputs are intermingled with the code in a JSON format.

+I actually don't think committing outputs is the end of the world, and if you're collaborating heavily on a single notebook such that diffing and merging becomes a problem you might want to break down and decouple the problem you're working on so people on the team can work more independently.

+For example, if you are working on training a machine learning model, data filtering and feature generation can be done in a separate notebook from training, with datasets output to the file system in between stages.
+We'll show how to formally couple these into a real pipeline and version control these larger data outputs later, by the way.

+Sharing and deduplicating code can be a problem here, but this can be solved by creating a local Python package in the project repo and depending on that.

 Tools like `nbstripout` and `jupytext` are great here.

 ## 2. Declare your environment(s)